MeL (the Michigan eLibrary)

 General MeL information for Michigan library staff is available at the following links:

-Libraries: to report an addition or change in your library's IP address, please click here.
+Libraries: to report an addition or change in your library's IP address, please use the IP Reporting Form.